-Factors that could cause our actual results to differ materially from those in this report include the risk factors described in our registration statement on Form S-1 (File No. 333-254820) filed in connection with our IPO and our Annual Report on Form 10-K for the year ended December 31, 2022.
+Factors that could cause our actual results to differ materially from those in this report include the risk factors described in our registration statement on Form S-1 (File No. 333-254820) filed in connection with our IPO.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.

 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
-As of the date of this Report, there have been no material changes to the risk factors disclosed in our annual report on Form 10-K for the year ended December 31, 2022.
-However, we may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.
+We may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.

 ITEM 2.
-UNREGISTERED SALES OF EQUITY SECURITIES, USE OF PROCEEDS AND ISSUER PURCHASES OF EQUITY SECURITIES.
+UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS FROM REGISTERED SECURITIES.